 The Community Housing Specialist supports the Town of Needham’s efforts to promote and maintain affordable housing opportunities in partnership with the Needham Housing Authority (NHA), non-profit and for profit developers and service providers, other Town departments, as well as other public entities.
 The Housing Specialist also provides professional support to collect and analyze housing-related data, coordinates potential affordable housing initiatives, monitors affordability for a number of housing developments, insures compliance with funding sources, and addresses inquiries related to housing issues.

-The Town is conducting another round of the Small Repair Grant Program to help qualifying Needham homeowners make important health and safety repairs to their homes.
-Grants of up to $5,000 are available without any need for repayment if all Program requirements are met.
-The application is available in the link below or by contacting the Town's Community Housing Specialist, Karen Sunnarborg, at email@example.com or 781-455-7550 ext.
-220. Applications are due by November 1st!
-Contact Ms. Sunnarborg with any questions.
+The Needham Affordable Housing Trust is requesting another allocation of $50,000 from Town Meeting to continue the Small Repair Grant Program.
+This Program helps qualifying Needham homeowners make important health and safety repairs to their homes.
+Grants of up to $5,000 have been available without any need for repayment if all Program requirements are met.
+If the funding is approved, it is likely that applications will be available in the early summer.
+In the interim, any questions can be addressed to the Town's Community Housing Specialist, Karen Sunnarborg, at firstname.lastname@example.org or 781-455-7550 ext.
+220.

 Needham Housing Plan

 The Planning Board is embarking on the preparation of a Housing Plan to obtain updated information on local housing needs and develop strategies to address these needs.
-The Board is appointing a Working Group which will be coordinating the effort.
-There will be many opportunities for community input, and pertinent information on the planning process will be posted on these webpages.
-For questions, contact the Town's Community Housing Specialist, Karen Sunnarborg, at firstname.lastname@example.org or 781-455-7550 ext.
+The Board appointed a Working Group composed of representatives of various local boards and committees as well as at-large members of the community to coordinate this effort.
+Besides a Public Education and Listening Session on January 27th and a Community Housing Workshop on March 24th, there will be additional opportunities for community input, including a forthcoming Community Housing Survey.
+Information on this planning effort can be accessed at www.needhamma.gov/housingplan2021.
+For questions, contact the Town's Community Housing Specialist, Karen Sunnarborg, at email@example.com or 781-455-7550 ext.
 220.

 Are any affordable housing opportunities currently available?